awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ### Deleting an OTA Stream<a name="delete-ota-stream"></a>

-When you create an OTA update that uses MQTT, either you or the AWS IoT console creates a stream to break the firmware up into chunks so it can be sent over MQTT\.
+When you create an OTA update that uses MQTT, either you can use the command\-line or the AWS IoT console to create a stream to break the firmware up into chunks so it can be sent over MQTT\.
 You can delete this stream with the delete\-stream CLI command, as shown in the following example\.

 ```
 aws iot delete-stream --stream-id <your_stream_id>